 Timeline & Financing

-VIPP research school will run between 2011 and 2019 and has a total budget of 85 million Swedish krona.
+VIPP research school will run between 2011 and 2020 and has a total budget of 85 million SEK.
 It is financed partially by the Knowledge Foundation, Karlstad University and the participating enterprises.

 Louise Törnefalk Svanqvist, Resultat Effekt AB